peelar/poltergeist/README.md

    - `Published` (checkbox) - indicates whether the post is published or not.
    - `Slug` (text) - the slug of the post.

-If you want to use different names for these properties, you can set them in your `.env` file.
+You can set different names for these properties in your `.env` file.
 See `.env.example`.

 4. Click _Share_, and copy the database id.
 It's the part of the URL after `notion.so/` and before the first `?`.
 5. Store the database id in your `.env` file as `NOTION_DATABASE_ID`.